-This presentation engages kids in conversations about grief, death, and dying—an essential but too often overlooked aspect of community deathcare.
+This presentation engages kids and their grown ups in conversations about grief, death, and dying—an essential but too often overlooked aspect of community deathcare.
 Because every member of a community experiences loss, this work must include people of all ages, including children whose grief is frequently misunderstood or disenfranchised.
+When we create space for kids to participate, we foster healthier, more compassionate community deathcare for everyone.

 Price: $400